Csejrup/db-assignment-2/README.md

     - Implemented in `Repositories` for database interaction.
     - Business logic for inventory and orders is in `Services`.

-### Commit History
-Make incremental commits for:
-1. Initial database schema (`Schema.sql`).
-2. Sample data (`SeedData.sql`).
-3. CRUD operations in `Repositories`.

----

 ## Testing

 ### Database Queries
-Test SQL queries directly in the PostgreSQL CLI or GUI tools like DBeaver.
+Test SQL queries directly in the PostgreSQL CLI or GUI tools like pgAdmin.

 ### Application
 Run the application and verify: